-Advancing understanding of treatment through clinical trialsNovember 4th, 2012 in Diseases, Conditions, Syndromes /
+Advancing understanding of treatment through clinical trialsNovember 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Three late-breaking studies presented during the American Society of Nephrology's Annual Kidney Week provide new information on drugs being tested in patients with diabetes or kidney disease.